AscensionGameDev/Intersect-Documentation/src/content/docs/en-US/api/v1/endpoints/admin-actions.md

 title: Admin Actions
 ---

-**All commands below using the /users/ endpoint requires the Users.Query role.**
+**All commands below using the /users/ endpoint requires the UserQuery role.**

 ## Ban